agenteo/agenteo.github.com/source/_drafts/notes.md

+In Ruby on Rails the shared code is very often `ActiveRecord` models--make sure as the application grows you strip any domain logic out of them leaving them as **repositories** to move data in and out of the database.

+---

 sloth wrangler

 It's like when in the 1700s aritocrats with minimal military background were elected officers and lead others with no experience on the field--some mistakes could be paid in their subordinate lifes.